 In addition to faculty salary, funds may be used for equipment, supplies and books, travel, publication costs, data sets, transcription services and any other reasonable needs.
 While not a requirement, proposals that include students, especially undergraduates, helping to do the research are encouraged.
 As such, funds may be used to pay students on an hourly wage basis to assist the faculty member in the execution of the project.
 However, funds may not be used to provide summer stipends for graduate or undergraduate students to work on their own thesis/dissertation research.
 Other expenses may be allowable and should be discussed with either Amanda M. Grannas, Ph.D.
 (Associate Vice Provost for Research) or Terry Nance, Ph.D.
-(Associate Vice Provost for Diversity and Inclusion) for interpretation.
+(Associate Vice Provost for Diversity, Equity and Inclusion) for interpretation.
 Non-salary funds may be spent over the entire fiscal year.

 Collaborative proposals between two faculty members are permitted.
 For such proposals, each faculty member may request summer salary (subject to the caps indicated above).
 Interdisciplinary projects are encouraged.